 1. Conformity assessment

-As articulated in Recital 29 of the EHDS, software or module(s) of software which is a medical device, IVD or high-risk AI system should be certified in accordance with the MDR, IVDR and the AI Act, as applicable.
+As articulated in Recital 42 EHDS, software or module(s) of software which is a medical device, IVD or high-risk AI system should be certified in accordance with the MDR, IVDR and the AI Act, as applicable.
 Let’s imagine (1) a medical device (2) that stores or views electronic health records (3) to achieve its medical device intended purpose and that (4) uses AI for data processing.
 This hypothetical product would qualify as a medical device and EHR system and, on top of that, it uses AI to achieve its intended device purpose.
-Hence, the manufacturer will be required to conduct conformity assessments under (at least) three different EU Regulations which are the (1) MDR, the (2) AI Act and (3) the EHDS Regulation.
+Hence, the manufacturer will be required to conduct conformity assessments under (at least) three different EU Regulations which are the (1) MDR, the (2) AI Act and (3) the EHDS.

-Although the EHDS requires EU Member States to take appropriate measures to ensure that the respective conformity assessment is carried out as a joint or coordinated procedure in order to limit the administrative burden on manufacturers, it will be interesting to see how the EU Member States will achieve this in practice.
-Experience has shown that this has not worked for the (single) conformity assessments under the MDR…
+For such cases, where products are required to fulfil the requirements under several regulations governing those products, Recital 42 EHDS also states that “Member States should take appropriate measures to ensure that the respective conformity assessment is carried out as a joint or coordinated procedure in order to limit the administrative burden on manufacturers and other economic operators.”
+It will be very interesting to see how Member States will ensure that the foreseeable (high) administrative burden to manufacturers will be limited.
+Experience has shown that this has not worked for the (single) conformity assessments under the MDR… It would have been preferable if the EHDS had set forth EU-wide rules on how this purpose should be achieved instead of leaving this to 27 Member States to come up with their own (and possibly 27 different) approaches to limit administrative burden.

 1. Registration

-Since the EU appears to be facing significant challenges with larger IT projects like EU-wide databases (e.g., EUDAMED, CTIS), it in any event remains to be seen whether the new EU database for registration of EHR systems and wellness applications under the EHDS will be functional in time to support implementation of the EHDS.
+Since the EU appears to be facing significant challenges with large IT projects like EU-wide databases (e.g., EUDAMED, CTIS), it in any event remains to be seen whether the new EU database for registration of EHR systems and wellness applications under the EHDS will be functional in time to support implementation of the EHDS.

 2: Secondary use

 The EHDS sets out a long list of covered electronic health data that should be made available for secondary use under the EHDS.
-It includes, among others, data from wellness applications and health data from medical devices.
+It includes, among others, data from wellness applications and health data from medical devices (Art.
+51 EHDS).
 Note that this chapter of the EHDS is not limited to wellness applications and medical devices that claim interoperability with EHRs; it seems to apply to all wellness applications and medical devices.
 Data holders (see our blog here for more) of data generated by wellness applications and devices will have to share this data upon request from an HDAB.

 We will keep you posted about any further developments.